section-engineering-education/engineering-education/content/articles/using-lottie-animations-in-flutter/index.md

 ### Step Two: Adding assets to your project

-- First, to get a Lottie animation JSON file visit, [Lottie animation](http://www.lottiefiles.com/).
-Then, select the animation of your choice and download it.
+- First, visit, [Lottie animation](http://www.lottiefiles.com/) to get a Lottie animation JSON file.
+Then, select and download the animation of your choice.

-- Next, create an assets folder in our project directory.
-Here you will add the downloaded Lottie JSON file, which you will use.
+- Next, create an assets folder in our project directory and add the Lottie file here.

 - Next, add our assets folder in the pubspec.yaml file in our project as shown below and run `flutter pub get` :